capcodigital/interview-questions/qa-automation.md

 Please keep in mind that this document is in a continuous state of revision, with new questions being added, and old ones updated or removed.

 ## Questions
-Below are the main areas QA & Automation team will focus our assessment of candidates on:
+Below are the main areas QA & Test Automation team will focus our assessment of candidates on:

+<kbd>Assessment is done as per the technology/skill set applied for </kbd>

+<kbd>Knowledge, skill level is expected based on the Job level</kbd>
 * Selenium
   * WebDriver Architecture
   * Advantages and disadvantages